thugmba/CG/Word.md

 **StudentID_Name_Keyword**
 Example: `S1234567_James_WordPractice`

-StudentID must start with uppercase such as 'S'.
+The StudentID must start with an uppercase letter, such as 'S'.

 Use **Times New Roman** font, **font size 11 pt** in all documents unless otherwise specified.